 Banding data are also useful for determining breeding (summer residency) status.
 Within-year recaptures or resightings of an adult, at least seven days apart and with at least one occurrence during the height of the breeding season, indicates a summer resident, as does the recapture of an adult during the height of the breeding season over two or more years.
-Note that the species is given a "B" code for the first and last year that it was captured during the height of the breeding season <a href="mailto:and-least-up-align: least-up-align: lea
+Note that the species is given a "B" code for the first and last year that it was captured during the height of the breeding season and last year

-2021 MAPS BREEDING STATUS LIST
+2023 MAPS BREEDING STATUS LIST